Why you Need to Visit Hanoi, Vietnam

 I recommend setting up a local tour guide (cost will be around $35/day) with the front desk when you arrive.
-Without one, you will not be able to cross the street and therefore stuck exploring only the block that your hotel is located on.
+But there also are some really good helicopter tours that you can book on LiveYourAloha, eliminating the need of a tour guide.
+But without a local tour guide, you will not be able to cross the street and therefore stuck exploring only the block that your hotel is located on.
 No really, you need to be taught how to cross the street here.
 It’s pandemonium.
 Picture 1 vespa with a family of five clutching on zipping through hundreds of other vespas carrying an equal load of people/random objects (saw someone on the freeway with a 8 foot rug on the back of her bike).

 Start at the Ngoc Son Temple to pay your respects to Confucius and lost loved ones.
 From here walk along the tranquil Hoan Kiem Lake, keeping your eyes peeled for rare turtle sitings.